bobjacobsen/csc-exercises/DataScience/index.md

 1) An examination of global demographics

-2) An examination of heart health and disease
+2) An examination of heart health and disease (Really Advanced, experience recommended)

-3) Building a movie classifier
+3) Building a movie classifier (Really Advanced, experience recommended)

 Each of these is a mix of pre-provided computations, explanations, and cells that you have to fill out.
 The first one (SCADA) is somewhat self-directed and open-ended; the last three are more step-by-step, but much larger.

 Pick one that sounds interesting and get as far as you can on it.
 Don't worry about completing them, they're significant projects that are meant to more than fill the exercise period.

 ## General Information